 United Nations Climate Change News Room: Get the latest news and links in the international scene on climate change policy and planning.

 "How Close Are We to "Dangerous" Planetary Warming."
 We have only a few years to reduce carbon emissions or we zip right past 2℃.
 Estimates of the time we have left depend upon when we start measuring emissions.
 Professor Michael Mann says we left pre-industrial norms around 1775.
 We should reach 2℃ at around 450 ppm.
-We're already over 400 ppm or committed to about 2.7℃.
+We're already over 421 ppm or committed to about 2.7℃.
 At our current rate of increasing emissions, we are between five and seven years before we will lock in >2℃.
 To stabilize warming at 1.5℃ we'll have to remove carbon dioxide already emitted.
 Both options are increasingly unlikely given the present state of politics and economic pressure from fossil fuel propagandists.